Shoaib-Pathan/GIT-PRO-2/README.md

-this is for showing how to deal with remot repositaries.
+this is for showing how to deal with remot repositaries. adding new line to readme